-Commercial Vehicles and Plant are treated a little bit differently to your average personal use car.
+Vehicles, Trucks and Plant Insurance are treated a little bit differently to your average personal use car.

-Commercial Vehicles may require cover for a range of accessories, items such as signwriting or permanent equipment that’s built into the vehicle for work.
+Commercial Motor Vehicles may require cover for a range of accessories, items such as signwriting or permanent equipment that’s built into the vehicle for work.
 If your vehicle is a truck, or has a carrying capacity greater than 2T, you will also need to start thinking about the radius you travel and consider driver declarations for employees to help protect your business.
 You’re probably aware of license restrictions for drivers – but insurers may also require minimum experience or age requirements too.
+With Truck Insurance we have multiple options on the market to find you the cover you need.

 Larger vehicles may not be eligible for windscreen options, and rather than a hire car benefit, we’ll look to provide lost profits if your truck is out of action due to an accident.
 You may also need to consider insuring the goods you are transporting or the trailer you are towing – even if you do not own them.